Curzon, Missouri

 Extinct hamlet in Missouri, U.S.

-Curzon is an extinct community in southern Holt County, in the U.S. state of Missouri; it was located between Forest City and Forbes.
+Curzon (also known as Curzons) is an extinct community in southern Holt County, in the U.S. state of Missouri.

 History

 The area was settled as early as 1865 and a post office called Curzon was established in 1881, and remained in operation until 1915.
 The community has the name of John C. Curzon, a pioneer settler.
 Curzon had a railroad station on the Burlington railroad.
-The site was alternatively known as "Curzon Switch" and a plat was never filed for this settlement.
+The site was alternatively known as "Curzon Switch", and a plat was never filed for this settlement.

+Geography

+The hamlet was located between Forest City and Forbes along the Kansas City, St. Joseph, and Council Bluffs Railroad and nearby the Little Tarkio River.
+It, like many settlements in the Loess Hills region, is located at the foot of the bluffs.